Tencent/tquic/website/docs/further_readings/benchmark.md

 The application layer protocol used for testing was HTTP/3, while various typical scenarios were tested, including web browsing, image loading, and video playback.
 We conducted tests in both long connection and short connection scenarios.

 - **Long connection scenario**: The purpose of the scenario is to test the protocol stack's capacity for handling requests by constantly sending multiple requests per connection.
-The selected sizes of page, image, video files were 5KB, 15KB, and 2MB respectively according to the median statistics from the [HTTP Archive](https://httparchive.org/reports/page-weight#bytesHtml).
+The selected sizes of page, image, and video files were 5KB, 15KB, and 2MB respectively according to the median statistics from the [HTTP Archive](https://httparchive.org/reports/page-weight#bytesHtml).

 - **Short connection scenario**: The purpose of the scenario is to test the protocol stack's capacity for handshake by sending only one request per connection.
 Additionally, we intentionally selected a relatively small response size of 1KB.